-Congo has got to gorilla national parks and these are Virunga National Park which has the mountain gorillas and Kahuzi Biega National Park which is home to the Eastern Lowland Gorillas.
+Congo has got two gorilla national parks and these are Virunga National Park which has mountain gorillas and Kahuzi Biega National Park which is home to the Eastern Lowland Gorillas.

 Virunga National Park is home to 8 gorilla families and these include

-Over a period of close to 20 years, Mapuwa family has expanded and evolved to reach a membership count of 22 individuals with 3 silverbacks, 3 black backs, 6 adult females, 4 juveniles, 2 sub-adult females and 5 babies.
+Over a period of close to 20 years, the Mapuwa family has expanded and evolved to reach a membership count of 22 individuals with 3 silverbacks, 3 blackbacks, 6 adult females, 4 juveniles, 2 sub-adult females, and 5 babies.
 During all this transformation, Mapuwa is still at the helm of this family as the dominant silverback.

-Humba family was created after a split from Rugendo family in 1998.
-As of now, Humba has 10 family members of which 3 are silverbacks, 2 are adult females, 1 is a sub-adult female, 2 are juveniles and 2 are babies.
-Humba family is located in the Gatovu and Bikenge areas.
+The Humba family was created after a split from the Rugendo family in 1998.
+As of now, Humba has 10 family members of which 3 are silverbacks, 2 are adult females, 1 is a sub-adult female, 2 are juveniles, and 2 are babies.
+The Humba family is located in the Gatovu and Bikenge areas.

 Kahuzi Biega has 2 habituated families of lowland gorillas and these are

-This is the second habituated gorilla family in Kahuzi Beiga National Park.
-This family is under the leadership of Mugaruka as the dominant silverback and he his highly protective of his family members always fighting with Chimanuka and other gorillas who come to annex some of his family members.
+This is the second habituated gorilla family in Kahuzi Biega National Park.
+This family is under the leadership of Mugaruka the dominant silverback and he is highly protective of his family members always fighting with Chimanuka and other gorillas who come to annex some of his family members.

-All the three gorilla countries have a different price for the cost of their gorilla permits, for example, a Rwanda gorilla trip permit costs 1500USD per person while a Uganda gorilla tour permit, on the other hand, is sold at 600USD as of today though beginning July 2020, it will cost 700USD.
+All three gorilla countries have different prices for the cost of their gorilla permits, for example, a Rwanda gorilla trip permit costs 1500USD per person while a Uganda gorilla tour permit, on the other hand, is sold at 700USD.
 However, Congo has the cheapest gorilla permit as a Congo gorilla tour permit goes for only 400USD.

-The location of the gorilla family: When you track a gorilla family which is known to habituate in areas nearer the park centre, you are likely to spend less time out in the open wilderness tracking gorillas and when you track for a family that stays far away from the reverse is very true.
+The location of the gorilla family: When you track a gorilla family that is known to habituate in areas nearer the park center, you are likely to spend less time out in the open wilderness tracking gorillas and when you track a family that stays far away from the reverse is very true.

 The onsite weather conditions: Weather conditions greatly influence the time duration spent while tracking gorillas.
 In case the heavens decide to open up and let it rain prior to or during your gorilla trekking experience.
 You are bound to spend more time in the wilderness because the trails become quite muddy.

-Your chances of seeing a gorilla family in Uganda Rwanda and Congo are high definitely over 95% because before you track a gorilla family, an advance team of rangers is dispatched into the forest and track the current locations of the gorilla families and after establishing their location, the remaining guides at the park centre are informed of this information and it acts as a rough guide to you as track these gorillas.
+Your chances of seeing a gorilla family in Uganda Rwanda and Congo are high definitely over 95% because before you track a gorilla family, an advanced team of rangers is dispatched into the forest and track the current locations of the gorilla families after establishing their location, the remaining guides at the park center are informed of this information and it acts as a rough guide to you as track these gorillas.